Takashiidobe/notes/src/business/interviewee-questions.md

 ### Why:
 Asking about a specific example will illustrate how the team collaborates to innovate and succeed as well as how those experiences influence future initiatives.

-## What do you want the company to be known for among employees—past, present, and future?
+## What Do You want the Company to Be Known for among employees—past, Present, and Future?

 ### Who to Ask:
 CEO / Founder